crcerror/lfl-create/README.md

 * Never released a bit bogus in the code (to much if and then)

 version 0.85 created 21/17/17
-* Nicer selections via case values
+* Nicer source code via select case values
+* Rewritten for RetroPie 4.2 and it's User Menu
 * Gives output to the user happened
-  FAV file deleted
+1. FAV file deleted
-  FAV file created
+2. FAV file created
-  FAV file already there - do nothing!
+3. FAV file already there - do nothing!
-* Rewritten for RetroPie 4.2 and it's User Menu